Creating Connection Profiles

 - Click OK to save the Profile.

-When you have entered all the required information, tested the connection and clicked OK, the Profile will be stored by the Enlighten - this means that the profile will only be available on the machine you are currently using.
+When you have entered all the required information, tested the connection and clicked OK, the Profile will be stored by the application.
 In addition, the Profile will be automatically displayed in the Open Profile Connection dialog box.

 The majority of fields can be altered - some are read only however (gray text).